 Mr Badger, Wind in the Willows (Kenneth Grahame)

 St Brendan’s College (right) was the domain of the (Irish) Christian Brothers, an almost totally male environment, and the ethos was a combination of academic industry (with all eyes on university) and sporting prowess.
 Unfortunately, I shone in neither area.
 I was not one of the brainiest boys in class; neither did rugby or cricket appeal to me.
-But I attempted Latin (because I thought I might need it as a Catholic priest) and even Ancient Greek, though I failed both subjects at O-level.
+But I attempted Latin (because I thought I might need it as a Catholic priest) and even Ancient Greek, though I failed both subjects dismally at O-level.
 I coped adequately but not spectacularly with the other core subjects, especially English Literature, which I later took to A-level (and passed) in 6th form.
 I chose athletics instead of cricket at the first opportunity and even made the school team, briefly, in the high jump; and I opted out of rugby to run miles across muddy fields and windswept lanes in cross-country.
-I found myself actually enjoying being a member of the Air Force branch of the Combined Cadet Force, though, an activity that gave me my first experience of flying – in a Chipmunk – at an RAF camp in East Anglia.
+I even found myself actually enjoying being a member of the Air Force branch of the Combined Cadet Force, an activity that gave me my first experience of flying – in a Chipmunk – at an RAF camp in East Anglia.

-But sports and studies aside, St Brendan’s was significant because it introduced me to the theatre.
+But sports and studies aside, St Brendan’s was significant because it introduced me to the theatre-proper.
 Our English teacher, Peter Allen, organised regular excursions to plays at the Bristol Old Vic and it was often left to me to review the productions for the school magazine.
 And when the opportunity arose to audition for the school’s production of ‘Toad of Toad Hall’, there was no holding me back.
 Under the watchful eye of drama teacher Hedley Goodall and his assistant, Alan Lawrence, I had already been enraptured by the previous year’s ‘The Importance of Being Earnest’; and I was determined to get involved in A.A.
 Milne’s adaptation of Kenneth Grahame’s classic, ‘The Wind in the Willows’.
 Enter Mr Badger – centre-stage beneath a pile of leaves – awakened from his slumbers by an energetic Mole who sat down on him!
 The make-up; the costumes; the lights; the script; the scenery … I was transported to another world in which people paid to watch me perform, clapped and cheered, and made me feel like a success.
 I could be an animal, a character, a grumpy old badger, and all at the tender age of 15.
 I loved it!
 Ged the Thespian had arrived!

 Pictured below are the staff of St Brendan's College in 1966.
 They include three of my form masters during my time there - Peter Allen, Tony Patten and Dan Kelly - as well as John Savage (woodwork), 'Chalky' White (chemistry), Maurice Kerby (geography), Lionel Davies (art), Peter Pullen (music) and Elwyn Price (sport - especially rugby!).
 Also in the front row is Hedley Goodall who had such an influence on me as a performer.